-Stuart says of his novel: “This multicultural love and family saga set in New York City, Nepal, and Mumbai, India, takes the reader on a journey into and out of the nightmarish world of international sex trafficking.
-Beyond revealing the horrors of sex slavery as others have done in documentary style, I have endeavored, through fiction, to render the fate suffered by four sisters and how their lives in a Mumbai brothel transforms them in dramatically different and unpredictable ways.”
+Little Sisters (2012) is a multicultural love and family saga set in New York City, Nepal, and Mumbai, India, taking the reader on a journey into and out of the nightmarish world of international sex trafficking.
+Beyond revealing the horrors of sex slavery as others have done in documentary style, I have endeavored, through fiction, to render the fate suffered by four sisters and how their lives in a Mumbai brothel transforms them in dramatically different and unpredictable ways.

 About Little Sisters — Author’s Preface

 For more than twenty years I lived, studied and traveled in Nepal and India as an integral part of my learning, ongoing research, and deep interest in the ancient art and religions of South Asia’s respective cultures.

 In 1992, my distinguished colleague, Kristina Carlson Jones moved to Kathmandu to open a meditation center.
 She contacted me in New York and told me about children being abducted and trafficked into sexual slavery.
 She had met a Nepalese doctor, Aruna Uprety, who detailed the horror of how girls between 10 and 14 years were being bought by sex traffickers in the hinterlands of Nepal for transport to brothels on Falkland Road in Bombay (Mumbai).

 “That’s horrible, ” I said to her.
 “This has to be our work.
 We must find a way to protect these children. ”